PoorgrammerDev/VanillaPlus/README.md

 Adds a craftable consumable Totem that provides a one-time keepInventory on death.

 ### [OminousWither](./OminousWither/README.md)
-Adds harder variants of the Wither boss, summoned by having Bad Omen when building the Wither.
+Adds a thrilling boss fight experience, summoned by building the Wither with Bad Omen.

 ### [DispensersShearPumpkins](./DispensersShearPumpkins/README.md)
 Activating a dispenser with shears inside will carve a pumpkin in front of it.